mojofunk/alta-doc/LIBMOJO-TODO.md

 Use better names for BUILD_SINGLE_TESTS and MOJO_SINGLE_TEST_EXE to avoid confusion

+Use wscript test section from portaudio waf branch to generate tests without having to have a test file list

 Tests should try to provide full coverage of API

 Add option to use gcov